HamzehTamimi/debscripts/README.md

 ## Download debscripts
-debscritps are grouped alphabetically in the debscripts folder in the repository source code, find what package you need and download its debscript!
+debscripts are grouped alphabetically in the debscripts folder in the repository source code, find what package you need and download its debscript!